Advisory on VMScape CPU Vulnerability

 A team of researchers at ETH Zurich university, have developed a new attack called [<mark style="color:blue;">VMScape</mark>](https://comsec.ethz.ch/vmscape) that breaks the isolation between VMs and the cloud hypervisor, bypassing existing Spectre mitigations and threatening to leak sensitive data by leveraging speculative execution.
 Redhat has classified this vulnerabilities as having a **Moderate** severity score with a CVSS score **6.5**.

-The exploit, called VMScape, exploits insufficient branch predictor isolation between a guest and a userspace hypervisor such as Quick Emulator (QEMU), allowing a malicious KVM guest to leak sensitive information.
+The exploit, called VMScape, exploits insufficient branch predictor isolation between a guest VM and a userspace hypervisor such as Quick Emulator (QEMU), allowing a malicious KVM guest to leak sensitive information.
 Cloud computing relies on virtualization to securely partition physical computing resources into virtual ones, which are managed by a hypervisor.
-VMSCAPE targets the Kernel Virtual Machine (KVM) and QEMU, as the hypervisor and the userspace component of the hypervisor, respectively, in the host.
-The attack affects all AMD processors from Zen 1 to Zen 5, as well as Intel’s “Coffee Lake” and older CPUs.
+VMSCAPE targets the Kernel Virtual Machine (KVM) and QEMU as the hypervisor and the userspace component of the hypervisor in the host.
+The attack affects all AMD processors from Zen 1 to Zen 5, and Intel’s “Coffee Lake” and older CPUs.
 The newer “Raptor Cove” and “Gracemont” are not impacted.

 ## What is the risk?